Walk and cycle with us into a healthy, green and kind future!

 Good Health and Wellbeing is a United Nations’ Sustainable Development Goal.

-We have a positive impact on the physical and mental health of York residents of all ages and abilities by enabling more people to walk and cycle outdoors in green spaces, to connect with the natural world and to adopt active, outdoor lifestyles.
+We have a positive impact on the physical and mental health of York residents of all ages and abilities by enabling more people to walk and cycle outdoors in green spaces, to connect with the natural world, and with other people in their community and to adopt active, outdoor lifestyles.

 We improve the wellbeing of York residents by embedding the Five Ways to Wellbeing pathway on our activities – being active, connecting with others, taking notice of the environment, keeping learning, and giving something back.

 Evidence of need and benefits: